digitaldrummerj/sails-tutorial/src/chapters/chapter12-connecting-database.md

     <b>Exercise</b>: Configure Model Connection
 </h4>

-1. Open config\models.js

-    ```bash
-    models.js
-    ```

-1. Uncomment the connection on line 20
-1. Make sure that line 20 is set to `localDiskDb`

-    ```javascript
-    localDiskDb
-    ```

-1. Save the file

-Next we want to set the development and production environment variables so that we can use the localDiskDb in development and Postgresql in production.
+We want to set the production environment variables to make it use the Postgresql connection in production.

-We have 2 environment files:
+We have 2 environment files that allow us to have different settings between development and production:

 1. config\env\development.js -> used for development when NODE_ENV is not set to production
 1. config\env\production.js -> used for when NODE_ENV is set to production

 1. Open config\env\production.js

+    ```bash
+    production.js
+    ```

 1. Configure the models to use the sailsTutorialPostgres connection that we just configured

     ```javascript